Major in Biology Secondary Education

 You will learn how to integrate technology into your classroom, as well as various types of teaching methodologies for you to determine your teaching style.
 Your hands-on experience in rural, suburban and urban schools will see you creating lesson plans, learning from other teachers and building the confidence to manage your own students.

-Should you ever decide that teaching was not the right career decision for you, this major provides you with the flexibility and same career opportunities in the field as holders of a Bachelor of Science in Biology.
+Should you ever decide that you would like to transition out of a career in teaching, this major provides you with the flexibility and same career opportunities in the field as holders of a Bachelor of Science in Biology.